 One petite potato (approximately 5.2 ounces in size) has 110 calories and is an excellent source of potassium (more than a banana) and vitamin C. Petites are also a good source of vitamin B6 and are fat, sodium and cholesterol free.

-Check out petite potato recipes by clicking on the images below.
+Check out these delicious petite potato recipes by clicking on the images below.

 Ready to try a new potato type?
 Take a look at these Petite Potatoes Recipes.